 The Festival d'été de Québec

-With its stellar lineup, huge crowds and 150,000 passes sold, the Festival d'été de Québec is now in league with the top American and European festivals.
+This non-profit event is a major cultural enterprise and a vigorous driving force behind the region’s economy, generating more than $25.4 M in added value for Quebec City.
+With its stellar lineup, huge crowds and thousands of passes sold, the Festival d'été de Québec is now in league with the top American and European festivals.